Battlbox

 Installation and Maintenance Tips

-To ensure your carbon monoxide detectors function optimally, follow these best practices:
+To ensure your detectors function optimally:

-- Regular Testing: Test your detectors monthly to ensure they are functioning correctly.
+- Regular Testing: Test your detectors monthly.

 Safety Measures During Power Outages